Queer & Affirming Writer’s Collective

 Artists kept us human.
 Writers kept us sane.

-And yet we treat writing like a hobby, something that doesn't count as "real work" until it pays the bills or goes viral.
+And yet we treat writing like a hobby that doesn't count as "real work" until it pays the bills or goes viral.

 That's a lie that keeps good work from getting written.

-Your ability to put language to the unsaid things, to name what the rest of us are feeling but can't articulate, is not a side project.
-It's essential.
-It's how we stay connected to ourselves.
-It's how we find each other in the dark.
+Your ability to put language to the unsaid things and name what the rest of us are feeling but can't articulate isn’t a side project.
+It's how we stay connected to ourselves and find each other in the dark.

 We need you to write.
 And you need support to do it.

 The problem is that writing in isolation is brutal.
 There's no deadline unless you invent one.
-No accountability unless you manufacture it.
-No feedback unless you beg for it from people who don't really get what you're trying to do.
+Creating accountability alone is very difficult.
+And you can’t get feedback unless you beg for it from people who don't really get what you're trying to do.

 So your work stays in drafts.
-Your voice stays half-formed.
-The thing you're supposed to be writing never quite gets written, because everything else is louder and more urgent and doesn't require you to sit with your own doubt for three hours at a time.
+Your voice stays half-formed while the thing you're supposed to be writing never quite gets written, because everything else is louder and more urgent.

-Not just the book or essay or piece that didn't get finished.
-It costs you the version of yourself that emerges through the writing.
-The clarity.
-The voice.
+It’s not just that the project didn't get finished, it’s the loss of the version of yourself that emerges through the writing.
 The you that exists on the other side of doing the thing you keep saying you're going to do.

 You don't just want to create good work.